7yyo/rawkv-migration-tool/README.md

 importer.checkSum.checkSumThreadNum=50
 # The path where the check sum file is stored is recommended to be configured on a better disk
 importer.checkSum.checkSumFilePath=/Users/checkSum
+# Data that fails to import will be recorded in this path
+importer.in.batchPutErrFilePath=/Users/yuyang/batchPutErr
 # The separator of the check sum file content, if there is no conflict, generally do not need to be modified.
 importer.checkSum.checkSumDelimiter=@#@#@
 # check sum sampling percentage, 100 is full data verification.